-We are in 45 schools in 13 school districts and have over 350 volunteers and serve over 1600 families.The many volunteers at the warehouse and distribution points give their time each week to ensure that the participating parents have the groceries and the tools to provide complete meals to their families over the weekends.
+We are in 45 schools in 13 school districts in Lancaster and 3 school districts in Lebanon.
+We have over 500 volunteers and serve over 1600 families.The many volunteers at the warehouse and distribution points give their time each week to ensure that the participating parents have the groceries and the tools to provide complete meals to their families over the weekends.
 It’s nothing short of inspirational!
 And the feedback from families that they are now sitting down to have complete and nutritious meals over the weekends is gratifying to the project volunteers.

 We ask you to join us as a volunteer, partner, affiliate or through a generous donation to the Power Packs Project, and help provide families with the food and tools necessary to give their children a better learning experience.